paastech-cloud/docs/Architecture.md

 #### Client applications deployment

-The application manager, Pomegranate is charged with acting on the containers' lifecycle.
+Pomegranate, the application and deployment manager, is in charge of monitoring and managing the containers' lifecycle, as well as configuring them.

 [Rust](https://www.rust-lang.org/) was used to develop the service.
 We used this programming language because we wanted a performant language that could be trusted with this job thanks to its compiler,